Reading disability: Hyperlexia

 Hyperlexic children are characterized by word-reading ability well above what would be expected given their ages and IQs.
 Hyperlexia can be viewed as a superability in which word recognition ability goes far above expected levels of skill.
 However, in spite of few problems with decoding, comprehension is poor.
 Some hyperlexics also have trouble understanding speech.
-Most or perhaps all children with hyperlexia lie on the autism spectrum.
+Most children with hyperlexia lie on the autism spectrum.
 Between 5–10% of autistic children have been estimated to be hyperlexic.

 Remediation

 Remediation includes both appropriate remedial instruction and classroom accommodations.